WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 A coroutine is started using the `stack.new_switch` instruction.
 This performs the equivalent of a function call – on a new stack resource.
 In addition to the arguments normally expected in a function call, an additional argument is provided that is a stack reference to the caller code -- the caller is suspended as a result of the `stack.new_switch` instruction.

-During the normal execution of a coroutine, it is expected that it will switch to other coroutines -- using `stack.switch` instructions.
+During the normal execution of a coroutine, it is expected that it will switch to other coroutines -- using `switch` instructions.
 It is only possible for a WebAssembly code to switch to a coroutine if the code has available to it the stack reference of the associated suspended coroutine.

 This direct access aspect implies that higher-level programming language features that rely on dynamic scoping must be realized using other facilities of WebAssembly.
 For one such approach, we refer the reader to [this proposal](dynamic scoping url).

-Eventually, the coroutine will be ready for termination; in which case it signals this by switching to another coroutine -- using the `stack.switch_retire` instruction.
-This instruction is a `stack.switch` instruction but it also results in the switching coroutine to become `moribund`; and the associated computation resources to become available for release.
+Eventually, the coroutine will be ready for termination; in which case it signals this by switching to another coroutine -- using the `switch_retire` instruction.
+This instruction is a `switch` instruction but it also results in the switching coroutine to become `moribund`; and the associated computation resources to become available for release.

 Note that coroutine functions are _not_ permitted to return normally, nor are they permitted to abort by throwing exceptions.
 Returning from a coroutine, or allowing an exception to be propagated out, results in a trap.

 >The primary justification for this is that the control flow patterns of switching coroutines do not typically embody a reasonable logical relationship that can be utilized when returning results.
 For example, a scheduler is responsible for ensuring the execution of one or more coroutines; but, schedulers are not typically interested in the _result_ of the computations of the coroutines they manage.
-Instead, return results (normal or exceptional) would typically be communicated to another coroutine – using normal stack.switch_retire instructions.
+Instead, return results (normal or exceptional) would typically be communicated to another coroutine – using normal switch_retire instructions.

 #### The Life-cycle of a stack reference

 Stack references identify coroutines that are in a suspended state.
 They are created as a coroutine becomes suspended when computation switches to a different coroutine.
-Stack references are consumed when the corresponding coroutine is switched to -- using a `stack.switch` instruction.
+Stack references are consumed when the corresponding coroutine is switched to -- using a `switch` instruction.

-Once a stack reference has been used to `stack.switch` to its identified coroutine, it is no longer valid.
+Once a stack reference has been used to `switch` to its identified coroutine, it is no longer valid.
 Any attempt to switch to a stack reference that has already been used will result in a trap.
 Unfortunately, the design of WebAssembly means that it is not possible to statically validate that any given stack reference is actually valid -- it is the responsibility of the application program to ensure that stack references are used just once.

 >It may seem that this can result in a large number of values being created and becoming garbage.
 However, stack references are implicitly references to the underlying stack resource which is _stable_ across the lifetime of the coroutine itself.
 Thus, one reasonable implementation strategy is to represent stack references as a pair: the stack resource and a counter.
 The counter -- which would also be stored in the stack resource -- is incremented every time the coroutine switches and is checked when the coroutine is switched to.
 >